 - $1,000 to $100,000 in fines, and

 Certain level 4 drug felonies are wobblers.
-This means they will get reduced to level 1 drug misdemeanors if the defendant completes probation.
+This means they will get reduced to level 1 drug misdemeanors if you complete probation.
 This typically requires completing rehab and abstaining from drugs.2

 In certain aggravated cases, possessing carries 1 to 2 years in prison.
 This is double the typical prison sentence for felony possession.

-Examples of these “aggravated” cases are when the defendant was:
+Examples of these “aggravated” cases are when you were:

 - On parole for another felony;